-The Junior Adventure program is for cross-country skiers aged 12 and 13 (as of Dec.31st of the year in which the session starts), who want to be active, have fun and enjoy the outdoors in a non-competitive environment.
+The Adventure Explorers program is for cross-country skiers aged 12 and 13 (as of Dec.31st of the year in which the session starts), who want to be active, have fun and enjoy the outdoors in a non-competitive environment.
 The fall program includes a variety of outdoor activities to build strength, endurance and get to know each other, such as rock climbing, biking, and orienteering.
 Our ski program includes a full season of skiing (classic, skate and backcountry) in all terrains, led by competent volunteers, with skill-focused coaching sessions interspersed through the season.
 Expect several challenging but fun ski days during which we can all ski at our own speed but with a goal of reaching a set destination.
 There will be one planned weekend retreat during the season, always the highlight of any active/social program!
 Being part of Chelsea Nordiq we also help out with club events such as the Cookie Beiner.

 All are welcome.
 You need to be in good health, be able to ski and have a sense of adventure.